dsuth10/TimetableV1/README.md

 ```powershell
 npm run dev
 ```
-- Frontend runs at http://localhost:3000 by default.
-If 3000 is in use, Vite will automatically choose the next available port (e.g., http://localhost:3001) and print the URL in the terminal.
+- Frontend runs at http://localhost:3001 by default.
+If 3001 is in use, Vite will automatically choose the next available port and print the URL in the terminal.

 3. Open the application:
-- Visit http://localhost:3000 in your browser
+- Visit http://localhost:3001 in your browser

 ## Testing